Harrachov

-Harrachov (/cs/; Harrachsdorf) is a town in Jablonec nad Nisou District in the Liberec Region of the Czech Republic, close to the border with Poland.
+Harrachov (/cs/; Harrachsdorf) is a town in Jablonec nad Nisou District in the Liberec Region of the Czech Republic.
 It has about 1,400 inhabitants.
-It is known as one of the most popular Czech ski resorts.
+The town is located on the Mumlava River in the Giant Mountains, on the border with Poland.
+It is one of the most popular Czech ski resorts.

+Harrachov was founded as a village of glassmakers.
+The glass factory, founded in 1712, is one of the longest-running glassworks in Bohemia, and its grinding plant is protected as a national cultural monument.

 Administrative division

 Harrachov consists of four municipal parts (in brackets population according to the 2021 census):